 Preservation is also key to being sustainable in the future…the “greenest” building is one that is already built.
 Historic Preservation reduces the amount of waste in landfills and lowers environmental costs associated with building new and / or demolition.
 Equally important is that historic buildings show the expert craftsmanship through the high quality materials (typically) used during construction, many of which are no longer available.
 Historic rehabilitation tends to drive more dollars to skilled trades and less to materials, as compared to new construction equals supporting the local economy.

 The first grant (2015-16) was used to begin updating Tybee Island's Historic Resources Survey.
 Phase I of the survey can be viewed here.
 The two maps referenced with the survey are available as follows: Map 1 and Map 2.

 Workshops & Studies

-Over the past several years, there have been many workshops and public outreach efforts to protect the character that defines the history of this small town on the Georgia Coast.
+Every year there are a variety of workshops and community involvement activities that focus on protecting the character that defines the history of this small town on the Georgia Coast.

-The HPC continues these efforts and has progressively developed a draft document for design guidelines that would apply to Local Historic Districts, if Officials so choose to enact for planning purposes.
+The HPC continues these efforts and has progressively developed a draft document for design guidelines that would apply to Local Historic Districts, if Officials so choose to adopt them for planning purposes.
 The draft document of the Design Guidelines (PDF) for Local Historic Districts has been revised based on public input and can be viewed online.